-I. Some basic facts about electricity1

 II.
-The electricity industry 3
+The Electricity Industry 4

-A. Industry functions and structure 3
+A. Industry functions and structure 4

-Overview and evolution of industry structure Generation 8
+1. Overview and evolution of industry structure

-Transmission, control, and storage of electricity Distribution and sub-transmission .15
+2. Generation and storage of electricity

+3. Transmission and control of electricity

+4. Distribution and sub-transmission

+5. Retail rate setting 20

-B. Wholesale markets and products .18
+B. Wholesale markets and products 22

+1. Products 22

-Products Competitiveness and market monitoring
+2. Competitiveness and market monitoring

-C. Retail competition 21
+C. Retail competition 25

-D. Demand-side management .23
+D. Demand-side management 26

-E. Portfolios and risk management .27
+E. Portfolios and risk management 30

-F. Environmental issues .28
+F. Environmental issues 31

 III.
-Eco onomic regulatory jurisdiction in the U.S. electric industry .30
+Economic Regulatory Jurisdiction in the U.S. Electric

+Ind ustry 34

-A. In general .30
+A. In general 34

-B. A word on transmission service .32
+B. A word on transmission service

-IV.
-Cu rrent industry and regulatory issues .34

-I. Some basic facts about electricity
+I. Some Basic Facts about Electricity

 This paper provides basic information on the U.S. electric industry.
-It assumes only a basic understanding of the nature and purpose of utility regulation.
-While it addresses issues related to ratemaking, it is not an introduction to rate setting.
-This section reviews the overall nature of the industry and of power production and use.
+1 It assumes only a basic understanding of the nature and purpose of utility regulation.
+2 While it addresses issues related to ratemaking, it is not an introduction to rate setting.
+3 This section reviews the overall nature of the industry and of power production and use.
 Section II breaks down the industry into segments and discusses their recent and current status and organization.
 Section III covers regulatory jurisdiction, while Section IV identifies some of the critical issues facing the industry and its regulators.

-Electricity is used to light homes, businesses, and streets; to operate appliances, machinery and electronic equipment; to heat and cool buildings and water; to process, preserve and cook food; to provide heat or motive power for industrial processes and municipalities; in transportation; and to operate electric power plants themselves.
+Electricity is used to light homes, businesses, and streets; to operate appliances, machinery, and electronic equipment; to heat and cool buildings and water; to process, preserve and cook food; to provide heat or motive power for industrial processes and municipalities; in transportation; and to operate electric power plants themselves.
 Electricity usage in most sectors of the economy has grown over time, although total U.S. industrial consumption of electricity has been roughly constant in absolute terms since the mid-1990s.
-Residential and commercial use each makes up about 35% of the total, industrial consumption about 26%, and transportation less than 1%.
-The remainder (about 4%) is self-generated, primarily by large commercial and industrial establishments.
+Residential and commercial use each make up about 38% of the total respectively, industrial consumption about 25%, and transportation less than 1%.
+The remainder (about 1%) is self-generated, primarily by large commercial and industrial establishments.